tejasbhosale-git/Video_gpt_main/VideoGPT-main/VideoGPT-main/README.md

-Just for purely experimental reasons , a incident happened .few days ago i had some skin itches . and i told my brother to click a video of it . and when i uploaded the video to the model it gave me    **medical named png file and the video is on IMG_8091.MOV. and well later that that day when i met the doctor he told me i have the exact same thing Pityriasis rosea.
+Just for purely experimental reasons , a incident happened .few days ago my friend had some skin itches . and i recorded a video of it . and when i uploaded the video to the model it gave me    **medical named png file and the video is on IMG_8091.MOV. and well later that that day when he met the doctor he told my friend have the exact same thing Pityriasis rosea.

 kindly check it out.
 also it's my first time uploading a project so kindly forgive me for my mistakes.